Lillian ("Pauline") Cobb Faculty Travel Fellowships for International Teaching and Service

 This program is funded through an endowment that was established from the estate of Lillian ("Pauline") Cobb, who served as the first Chair of the Department of Foreign Languages and Literatures from 1930 to 1966.
 It is a competitive grant program designed to promote the active involvement of regular NIU faculty members in international travel that will enhance their on-campus programs.

 The aim of this grant program is to support the strategic priorities of the Division of International Affairs for campus internationalization within the overall strategic plan of Northern Illinois University.
 Within that plan, the mission of the Division of International Affairs is "to lead Northern Illinois University toward comprehensive internationalization by increasing the flow of faculty, students, staff, and ideas across national boundaries.”

 Each year the specific invitational priorities of the Cobb Faculty Travel Fellowship program may be adjusted to support particular aspects of the strategic plan and mission.
-For the 2014 competition we have identified one invitational priority:
+For the 2016 competition we have identified two invitational priorities:

 International Research Collaboration

 We seek to facilitate the initiation or development of international research collaborations by providing funds to faculty to engage with collaborators in foreign countries.
 Within this priority, we are particularly interested in facilitating meetings that lead directly either to scholarly products or to proposals for external research funding.
 We are also very interested in funding cases where face to face meetings are essential to the collaborative activity and/or where it is germane to the project that the meeting take place in the collaborator’s country or in a third country.